iamnotbobby/Lethal-Company-Modpack/README.md

 Initially, this was made to ease the additional installation of additional mods for [Lethalize](https://github.com/KrystilizeNevaDies/Lethalize) for my friends as an alternative towards a mod manager, but feel free to use it if you'd like.

+"hey man just pop this script into powershell"

 ## Installing Singular Mod(s)

 In order to install a mod, you must modify the script to your liking.
 Below is the given format.